-With combination treatments, you can treat and target different skin concerns all in one sitting.
-The combination of two or more procedures can amp up your results without having to attend or book a series of individual treatments.
+With combination treatments, you can treat and target different skin concerns at the same time, replacing several individual treatments.
+The combination of two or more procedures can amp up your results without having to attend or book a series of treatments.

 - Reduced recovery time – combination treatments ease the downtime or recovery process.

-- Less frequent appointments to your doctor/aesthetician – the use of different treatment modalities in one go spares you the trouble of having to book or sit through several appointments.
+- Less frequent appointments with your doctor/aesthetician – the use of different treatment modalities in one go spares you the trouble of having to book or sit through several appointments.

 - Lasting effects – Many treatments complement each other and even enhance the effects of other procedures.
 This will then allow you to improve signs of aging with sustainable results.

 - Create a customized treatment plan for patients

 - Achieve beauty and skincare goals faster

 - Target the root cause of certain skin concerns

 Book a consultation today